-In the event an application area was not proposed to be served through an application with a Priority Broadband Project, the Office of Broadband adopts the scoring criteria and weight of each respective criteria below for the purposes of evaluating proposals of Other Last-Mile Broadband Deployment Projects under the BEAD program.
+In the event a location was not proposed to be served through an application with a Priority Broadband Project, the Office of Broadband adopts the scoring criteria and weight of each respective criteria below for the purposes of evaluating proposal of Priority Broadband Projects under the BEAD program.
 These criteria abide by the guidelines set forth for project scoring in the Notice of Funding Opportunity.
 Evaluation criteria are outlined below each scoring category.